Skip to main content

 );

-// Send encryptedData to your server
+// Send encryptedData to the server

 await fetch('/api/pay/card', {